kovacsmate88/Nginx-Flask-in-one-container-with-composer/README.md

 ```
     docker-compose up --build
 ```
-This command builds the Docker images, starts the containers, and sets up the networking between the services.
-You can then access the Flask application by visiting http://localhost:8080 in your web browser.
+This command builds the Docker images if they don't exist or have been changed, starts the containers, and sets up the network between them.
+You can access the Flask app by navigating to http://localhost:8080 in your web browser.

-To stop and remove the containers, use the following command:
+To stop and remove all containers and resources created by docker-compose up, use:

 ```
     docker-compose down
 ```

-This command stops the containers and removes the associated resources.